Arduino-IRremote/Arduino-IRremote/README.md

  Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 µs.
 In turn, this stops the IR interrupt handler from running when it needs to.
 There are some solutions to this on some processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
 - The default IR timer on AVR's is timer 2.
-Since the Arduino Tone library as well as analogWrite() for pin 3 and pin 11 requires timer 2, this functionality cannot be used simultaneously.
+Since the **Arduino Tone library** as well as **analogWrite() for pin 3 and pin 11** requires timer 2, this functionality cannot be used simultaneously.
+You can use tone() but after the tone has stopped, you must call IrReceiver.enableIRIn() to restore the timer settings for receive.
 - You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
  The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
  This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.

+# Minimal version
+For applications only requiring NEC protocol, there is a receiver which has very **small codesize and does NOT require any timer**.
+See the MinimalReceiver and IRDispatcherDemo example how to use it.

 # Handling unknown Protocols
 ## Disclaimer